Updated on May 5, 2022

 Woodinville, WA

 Every year Good Beer Hunting names people to its list of Signifiers, aka people who are making the beer world better.
 In 2021, Bosk Brew Works Head Brewster Rachael Engel (she/her) made the list for her work advocating for equality in beer.
-Trans and proud, Engel has unfailing and selflessly been a voice for the Queer and trans community in craft beer.
+Trans and proud, Engel has unfailingly and selflessly been a voice for the Queer and trans community in craft beer.
 Often sharing her experiences on Facebook and Twitter, Engel has become a voice for the silent, confidently showing that everyone has a place working in and enjoying craft beer.

 Bow & Arrow Brewing Co.